| BOOTISO(1) | General Commands Manual | BOOTISO(1) |

 equal to 64 depict an execution failure.

-knows of.bootiso
+bootiso knows of.bootiso is

-missing a program.bootiso
+missing a program.bootiso capabilities with given

 “file.iso” and list USB drives candidates: